Authentication Architecture

 Provider-specific adapters implement the AuthAdapter interface:

-- Future adapters can be added by implementing the interface
+id): National ID card verification for citizen self-service - New adapters can be added by implementing the

 Storage Adapters